Mehen History, Family Crest & Coats of Arms

 Mehen Spelling Variations

-Ireland during the Middle Ages recorded names as they sounded.
+Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the Mehen family name revealed numerous spelling variations, including Meighan, Meehan, Meegin, Meeghen, Meegan, Meakin, Meakins, Mekins, Mehan, Mehen, Mehigan, Mehegan, O'Meighan, O'Meehan and many more.

 Early Notables of the Mehen family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Mehen Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mehen Notables in all our PDF Extended History products and printed products wherever possible.

 During the 19th century thousands of impoverished Irish families made the long journey to British North America and the United States.
 These people were leaving a land that had become beset with poverty, lack of opportunity, and hunger.
 In North America, they hoped to find land, work, and political and religious freedoms.
 Although the majority of the immigrants that survived the long sea passage did make these discoveries, it was not without much perseverance and hard work: by the mid-19th century land suitable for agriculture was short supply, especially in British North America, in the east; the work available was generally low paying and physically taxing construction or factory work; and the English stereotypes concerning the Irish, although less frequent and vehement, were, nevertheless, present in the land of freedom, liberty, and equality for all men.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 Research into passenger and immigration lists has brought forth evidence of the early members of the Mehen family in North America: